Codeine: Pharmacodynamics

 Codeine is a nonsynthetic opioid.
 It is a selective agonist of the μ-opioid receptor (MOR).
 Codeine itself has relatively weak affinity for the MOR.
 Instead of acting directly on the MOR, codeine functions as a prodrug of its major active metabolites morphine and codeine-6-glucuronide, which are far more potent MOR agonists in comparison.

 Codeine has been found as an endogenous compound, along with morphine, in the brains of nonhuman primates with depolarized neurons, indicating that codeine may function as a neurotransmitter or neuromodulator in the central nervous system.
 Like morphine, codeine causes TLR4 signaling which causes allodynia and hyperalgesia.
-It doesn't need to be converted to morphine to increase pain sensitivity.
+It does not need to be converted to morphine to increase pain sensitivity.

 Mechanism of action

-Codeine is an opioid and an agonist of the mu opioid receptor (MOR).
+Codeine is an opiate and an agonist of the μ-opioid receptor (MOR).
 It acts on the central nervous system to have an analgesic effect.
-It is metabolised in the liver to produce morphine which is ten times more potent against the mu receptor.
+It is metabolised in the liver to produce morphine which is ten times more potent against the MOR.
 Opioid receptors are G protein-coupled receptors that positively and negatively regulate synaptic transmission through downstream signalling.
-Binding of codeine or morphine to the mu opioid receptor results in hyperpolarization of the neuron leading to the inhibition of release of nociceptive neurotransmitters, causing an analgesic effect and increased pain tolerance due to reduced neuronal excitability.
+Binding of codeine or morphine to the μ-opioid receptor results in hyperpolarization of the neuron leading to the inhibition of the release of nociceptive neurotransmitters, causing an analgesic effect and increased pain tolerance due to reduced neuronal excitability.

 Pharmacokinetics

 The conversion of codeine to morphine occurs in the liver and is catalyzed by the cytochrome P450 enzyme CYP2D6.
 CYP3A4 produces norcodeine, and UGT2B7 conjugates codeine, norcodeine, and morphine to the corresponding 3- and 6-glucuronides.
-Srinivasan, Wielbo and Tebbett speculate that codeine-6-glucuronide is responsible for a large percentage of the analgesia of codeine, and thus these patients should experience some analgesia.
-Many of the adverse effects will still be experienced in poor metabolizers.
-Conversely, between 0.5% and 2% of the population are "extensive metabolizers"; multiple copies of the gene for 2D6 produce high levels of CYP2D6 and will metabolize drugs through that pathway more quickly than others.
+Srinivasan, Wielbo, and Tebbett speculate that codeine-6-glucuronide is responsible for a large percentage of the analgesia of codeine, and thus these patients should experience some analgesia.

-Some medications are CYP2D6 inhibitors and reduce or even completely block the conversion of codeine to morphine.
-The best-known of these are two of the selective serotonin reuptake inhibitors, paroxetine (Paxil) and fluoxetine (Prozac) as well as the antihistamine diphenhydramine (Benadryl) and the antidepressant bupropion (Wellbutrin, also known as Zyban).
-Other drugs, such as rifampicin and dexamethasone, induce CYP450 isozymes and thus increase the conversion rate.

 CYP2D6 converts codeine into morphine, which then undergoes glucuronidation.
 Life-threatening intoxication, including respiratory depression requiring intubation, can develop over a matter of days in patients who have multiple functional alleles of CYP2D6, resulting in ultrarapid metabolism of opioids such as codeine into morphine.

 Studies on codeine's analgesic effect are consistent with the idea that metabolism by CYP2D6 to morphine is important, but some studies show no major differences between those who are poor metabolizers and extensive metabolizers.
 Evidence supporting the hypothesis that ultrarapid metabolizers may get greater analgesia from codeine due to increased morphine formation is limited to case reports.